 Want to see something that's more artistic and less Santa-oriented?
 And maybe want to stretch your legs outside your auto?
 Then.
 This.
 Experience.
 Has.
 Everything.
 At the South Coast Botanic Garden from November 20 to January 17, you can buy a timed ticket to walk through the famously lush greenery, now transformed into visually stunning art installations depicting an oceanic experience using thousands of lights.
 Your walk is cued to an artistically curated soundtrack guiding you through this unique and unforgettable after-dark event featuring original electropop created for GLOW by DJ Jerzy, as well as Baja surf music, Vivaldi and the band Train.

 9. Newport Christmas Cruise

 The Newport Beach Christmas Boat Parade tradition began over 100 years ago with a dozen boats that set sail, strung with decorations by their owners.
-While this year, the actual parade of boats has been canceled due to COVID-19, you can still board a boat from December 4 to January 3 and enjoy a water-view of all the estates around the Newport Harbor that are decorated.
-With fewer crowds expected, and holiday lights cruise boats running at decreased capacity with guests wearing masks, it is an open-air, and still Christmasy, celebration of the season.
+While last year, the actual parade of boats was canceled due to COVID-19, this year you can board a boat from December 3 to January 2 and enjoy a water-view of all the estates around the Newport Harbor that are decorated.
+It's a return to an open-air, and very Christmasy, celebration of the season.